hdonapati/missing-link/Apple-Shortcuts/Automations/Work-Alarms/Setup.md

 ## Setting up Automation:

 1. Open the Shortcuts app and navigate to the "Automation" tab, use the '+' button on top-right corner to create a new automation.
 Select Time of day, in which choose the time you want the automation to run.
-I have selected it as `22:00` so that the whole day is covered, and select a weekday before all of your Work Days.
+I have selected it as `22:00` so I get a notification before my sleep, and select a weekday before all of your Work Days.
 For last section, select the options as per your convenience.
    <br/> <img src="images/x0.PNG" alt="Time of Day" style="width:400px;"/> <img src="images/x1.PNG" alt="Time Selection" style="width:400px;"/>

 2. Then choose `New Blank Automation`, which takes you to the screen where you can create the Automation routine.